MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Three levels of environment security  normal  medium  high  and the security features that protect each one  such as DLP policies and Customer Lockbox ](media/environment-strategy/image14.png)

-Figure An example of three tiers of environment security and the security features that apply to environments in each tier.
+*Figure: An example of three tiers of environment security and the security features that apply to environments in each tier.*

 Incorporate the security levels you identify into your group strategy, and where possible, use rules to enable the security features in your environments.
 In this example, a rule limits sharing in all the environments that are designated as normal or medium security.